Deterministic nuclear spin squeezing and squeezing by continuous measurement using vector and tensor light shifts: Application to helium 3

 \subsection{Model Hamiltonian and 3-mode master equation}

 We consider a helium 3 gas initially polarized along $x$ by optical pumping, and interacting, for the fraction of atoms in the metastable state, with a cavity mode also polarized along $x$ and propagating along $z$.
-The vector coupling constant $\alpha^v$ and tensor coupling constant $\alpha^t$ (see equations \eqref{omega}), due to transitions from state $2^3S$ $f=3/2$ to states $2^3P$, are shown in Figure \ref{couplage_helium_inset} as a function of atomic detuning, counted from the so-called C3 transition, $f=3/2 \to f'=5/2$.
-For a frequency detuning of the order of $-2$GHz (see inset in Figure \ref{couplage_helium_inset}), $\alpha_t$ cancels out.
+The vector coupling constant $\alpha^v$ and tensor coupling constant $\alpha^t$ determining $\Omega_V$ and $\Omega_T$ (see equations \eqref{omega}), due to transitions from state $2^3S$ $f=3/2$ to states $2^3P$, are shown in Figure \ref{couplage_helium_inset} as a function of atomic detuning, counted from the so-called C3 transition, $f=3/2 \to f'=5/2$.
+For a frequency detuning of the order of $-2$GHz (see inset in Figure \ref{couplage_helium_inset}), $\alpha_t$ vanishes.
 From the linearized semi-classical equations describing the dynamics of light and atomic variable fluctuations around the fully polarized steady state (equations (78) in \cite{fadel} with $M=1$), by applying the Holstein-Primakoff approximation extended to atomic vector and tensor operators as well as to light Stokes operators, we obtain a coupled system for the evolution of the six quadratures of three bosonic modes: a mode $X_c, P_c$ for the fluctuations of the Stokes spin in the cavity, a mode $X_I, P_I$ for the fluctuations of the nuclear spin $I=1/2$ of the ground state, and a mode $X, P$ for the fluctuations of the spin $f=3/2$ of the metastable state \footnote{Remarkably, and in accordance with the results in section \ref{derivation}, the other bosonic modes derived from the atomic tensor operators of the metastable states, which are coupled to each other and to the nuclear mode by metastability exchange collisions, are decoupled from the three modes of interest to us.}.

 In the matrix \eqref{eq:linHe} of the equations of motion, $n$ and $N$ denote the number of atoms in the metastable state and the ground state, $\gamma_m$ and $\gamma_f \equiv \gamma_m \frac{n}{N}$ are the exchange collision rates of metastability for an atom in the metastable state and for an atom in the ground state, $n_{\it ph}$ is the number of photons in the linearly polarized cavity mode along $x$, $B_x$ a magnetic field along $x$, $\gamma_{\it nuc}$ and $\gamma_{\frac{3}{2}}$ the gyromagnetic factors for the nuclear spin and for the spin $f=3/2$ of the metastable state.
 From the semi-classical equations linearized on the quadratures \eqref{eq:linHe}, using a standard procedure in quantum optics \cite{CRP}, we can write a master equation for the three corresponding bosonic modes, the light mode, the nuclear mode, and the metastable mode: